Chaste/chaste-docker/README.md

 These folders contain the following types of data:

-- `lib`: precompiled Chaste binaries and libraries
+- `build`: precompiled Chaste binaries and libraries
 - `projects`: a symlink to `/home/chaste/src/projects` for user projects
 - `scripts`: convenience scripts for creating, building and testing projects
 - `src`: the Chaste source code